martinpiper/C64Public/IRQTape/TapeTool/ReadMe.txt

 All tape data that follows is loaded by the real turbo loader.
 It is written with the block checksum method.
 The bottom border sprite data needs to be written.
->	TapeTool.exe w "test.tap" a m "Loaders.map" otl$c0 otfb "Loaders.bin" 0 .SpriteDataStart .SpriteDataEnd $200 c
+>	TapeTool.exe w "test.tap" a m "Loaders.map" otl$c0 otfbr "Loaders.bin" 0 .SpriteDataStart .SpriteDataEnd $200 c
 Explanation:
 (w "test.tap" a m "Loaders.map") Open the tap file for writing, appends data, loads the symbol map file.
 (otl$c0) Another short leader for the tape motor to start.
-(otfb "Loaders.bin" 0 .SpriteDataStart .SpriteDataEnd $200) Writes turbo data with checksum blocks using data from the file "Loaders.bin".
+(otfbr "Loaders.bin" 0 .SpriteDataStart .SpriteDataEnd $200) Writes turbo data with checksum blocks using data from the file "Loaders.bin".
 It saves using a filename byte of 0.
 The sata offset starts from .SpriteDataStart and ends at .SpriteDataEnd.
 The load address for the data is $200 (c) Closes the file and sets the correct data length.

 Next write the music.
->	TapeTool.exe w "test.tap" a m "Loaders.map" otl$c0 otfb "R.MUS8000.PRG" 1 c
+>	TapeTool.exe w "test.tap" a m "Loaders.map" otl$c0 otfbr "R.MUS8000.PRG" 1 c
 Explanation:
 (w "test.tap" a m "Loaders.map") As before, opens the tap file, appends data, loads the symbol map file.
 (otl$c0) Another short leader.
-(otfb "R.MUS8000.PRG" 1) Writes turbo data with checksum blocks using data from the "R.MUS8000.PRG" file.
+(otfbr "R.MUS8000.PRG" 1) Writes turbo data with checksum blocks using data from the "R.MUS8000.PRG" file.
 This time the filename byte is 1.
 The start/end offset and load address is optional and not included.
 In this case the information is calculated from the PRG format file.
 (c) As before, closes the file and sets the correct data length.

 Next write the multiplexor demo.
->	TapeTool.exe w "test.tap" a m "Loaders.map" otl$c0 otfb "TestMultiplexor.prg" 2 otl$c0 c
+>	TapeTool.exe w "test.tap" a m "Loaders.map" otl$c0 otfbr "TestMultiplexor.prg" 2 otl$c0 c
 (w "test.tap" a m "Loaders.map") As before, opens the tap file, appends data, loads the symbol map file.
 (otl$c0) Another short leader.
-(otfb "TestMultiplexor.prg" 2) As before writes PRG format data, but this time it uses the "TestMultiplexor.prg" file.
+(otfbr "TestMultiplexor.prg" 2) As before writes PRG format data, but this time it uses the "TestMultiplexor.prg" file.
 (otl$c0 c) Because this is the last file on the tape it is a good idea to include a short amount of leadout.
 The file is also closed and the correct file length set with the 'c' parameter.